yasho191/ImageClassifiers/README.md

 # Deep-Learning-Implementation

-An attempt to code differnt SOTA deep learning models using Tensorflow, Keras and PyTorch
+An attempt to code differnt SOTA deep learning models using Tensorflow and PyTorch

 ## Alexnet